 Complaints considered by the Accreditation Committee must relate to one or more of the following: the application for affiliation; the continued validity of affiliation by a state, caucus, or other group within the purview of the Accreditation Committee; or other matter specifically relating to the duties of the Accreditation Committee.
 Complaints relating to other matters or conduct by a group or individual are not considered by this committee and will be returned with information on appropriate procedures.

-This complaint form should be sent to the Co-Chairs of the Accreditation Committee, Rose Roby or Lyn Joy Maravell and should contain the following information:
+This complaint form should be sent to the Co-Chairs of the Accreditation Committee, Andy Ellis or Lyn Joy Maravell and should contain the following information:

 - Name of Individuals or Group Filing the Complaint:

 - Name of Individual or Group against whom complaint is filed: